barclayiversen/turbo-fortnight/README.md

 # TODO

-1. implement chat collapse button
+1. Scroll to bottom of chat on new message
-2. wire up auth
+2. Wire up chat backend
 3. conditional styling for chat